ravishan16/flatfile_dbeaver/README.md

 ![](https://github.com/ravishan16/flatfile_dbeaver/blob/master/assets/create_csv_connection.gif?raw=true)

-- create DBeaver connection for pipe or any delimited file type, set the path to data/pipe(or the format).
+- create DBeaver connection for pipe or any delimited file type, set the path to data/pipe(or the format of your choice).
 Update the separator in "Driver Properties."
 ![](https://github.com/ravishan16/flatfile_dbeaver/blob/master/assets/create_pipe_connection.gif?raw=true)

-- Add this shell function to ~/.zshrc or ~/.bash_profile
+- Add this shell function to ~/.zshrc or ~/.bash_profile.
+This function takes two parameters parameter 1  is the filetype (match the child folders) and the second parameter is file path.
+When executed the function copies the file to the child folder (parameter one) and renames the file with a .csv extension

 ``` shell
 #usage setdb pipe foo.dat or setdb bar.csv